Finiteness results for Abelian tree models: Introduction

 If one restricts oneself to trivalent trees, then more is known for other models, as well, such as the strand-symmetric model \cite{Casanellas05} or the all-important 4-state general Markov model \cite{Allman04,Friedland11,Bates10} or further group-based models with small groups $G$ \cite{Sturmfels05b}.

+One might wonder where the restriction to Abelian $G$ comes from; after all, tree models for which $G$ is not Abelian are used in practice.
+At this point, before going through the proofs, all we can say is that they break down at the point where we prove that the infinite-dimensional flattening variety is defined by finitely many orbits of equations; see also Remark~\ref{re:NonAbelian}.

 Finally, a word of self-criticism is in order here: it is unclear whether the degree bound and the algorithm from our main theorems will be useful in phylogenetic practice, even if they are made explicit.
-In phylogenetic reconstructions, certain determinantal equations coming from edges typically suffice to distinguish the model for one tree from the model for another tree (with $G$ and $B$ fixed) \cite{Casanellas09}.
-Nevertheless, we believe that our characterisation of general Abelian tree models using contractions and flattenings gives more insight into the geometry of these models, and that our infinite-dimensional methods will be applicable to other, similar models.
+In phylogenetic reconstruction, certain determinantal equations coming from edges often suffice to distinguish the model for one tree from the model for another tree (with $G$ and $B$ fixed) \cite{Casanellas09}.
+On the other hand, our characterisation of general Abelian tree models using contractions and flattenings gives more insight into the geometry of these models, and our infinite-dimensional methods will likely apply to other models from algebraic statistics.